DanielSousa/reolinkdoorbell/reolinkdoorbell-addon/README.md

 ## Features
 - Detects Reolink doorbell button press via Home Assistant WebSocket API
 - Wakes up a wall tablet (Fully Kiosk or Companion App)
-- Sends a persistent notification with a link to the "Doorbell" dashboard tab
+- Sends a persistent notification with a link to your chosen dashboard tab
 - Configurable camera and lock entities
 - Extensible for additional actions and devices